 - Crafting theme – I would love a hamper full of quilting odds and ends and fabric!

 - A relaxing or time-out theme – a new mum might love a hamper with her favourite magazine, some nice tea, relaxing music, chocolates, bath salts etc.

 - Tea or coffee theme

-Your budget will dictate what you put in the basket.
+Your budget will dictate what to put in a hamper basket.
+There are so many options, it’s easy to get carried away.

-For a more frugal gift hamper, you can make the contents yourself.
-The hamper in the photo below includes homemade choc-chip cookies and homemade truffles.
-Homemade goodies taste so much better than store bought!
+For a more frugal gift hamper, you can make the hamper items yourself.
+The hamper in the photo below includes homemade choc-chip cookies and homemade truffles that have been packaged in DIY boxes.

 I once made up “gift pack” hampers for a couple of young girls to make their own cards.

 I included scrapbooking supplies, cardstock, embellishments etc., that I already had on hand and supplemented these with a couple of glitter pens and some stickers, embellishments etc. from the $2 shop.